Kremlin: Buildings

 The other notable structure is the Ivan the Great Bell Tower on the north-east corner of the square, which is said to mark the exact center of Moscow and resemble a burning candle.
 Completed in 1600, it is 81 m high.
 Until the Russian Revolution, it was the tallest structure in the city, as construction of buildings taller than that was forbidden.
 Its 21 bells would sound the alarm if any enemy was approaching.
-The upper part of the structure was destroyed by the French during the Napoleonic Invasion and has been rebuilt.
+The upper part of the structure was destroyed by the French during the Napoleonic Invasion in 1812 and has been rebuilt.
 The Tsar bell, the largest bell in the world, stands on a pedestal next to the tower.

 The oldest secular structure still standing is Ivan III's Palace of Facets (1491), which holds the imperial thrones.
 The next oldest is the first home of the royal family, the Terem Palace.
 The original Terem Palace was also commissioned by Ivan III, but most of the existing palace was built in the 17th century.
 The Terem Palace and the Palace of Facets are linked by the Grand Kremlin Palace.
 This was commissioned by Nicholas I in 1838.
 The largest structure in the Kremlin, it cost 11 million rubles to build and more than one billion dollars to renovate in the 1990s.
-It contains dazzling reception halls, a ceremonial red staircase, private apartments of the tsars, and the lower storey of the Resurrection of Lazarus church (1393), which is the oldest extant structure in the Kremlin and the whole of Moscow.
+It contains reception halls, a ceremonial red staircase, private apartments of the tsars, and the lower story of the Resurrection of Lazarus church (1393), which is the oldest extant structure in the Kremlin and the whole of Moscow.

 The northern corner of the Kremlin is occupied by the Arsenal, which was built for Peter the Great in 1701.
 The southwestern section of the Kremlin holds the Armoury building.
 Built in 1851 to a Renaissance Revival design, it is currently a museum housing Russian state Regalia and Diamond Fund.

 The haloalkaliphilic methylotrophic bacterium Methylophaga muralis (first called Methylophaga murata) was first isolated from deteriorating marble in the Kremlin.

 Helipad

-To stop disruptions to traffic caused by motorcades, Russian President Vladimir Putin authorized the construction of a helipad in the Kremlin.
+To stop disruptions to traffic caused by motorcades, Russian President Vladimir Putin authorized the construction of a helipad within the Kremlin grounds.
 The helipad was completed in May 2013.
-The Russian President will now commute back and forth to the Kremlin using a Mil Mi-8 helicopter.
-Careful consideration was taken in choosing the location of the helipad.
-The location chosen is said to be of no threat to the architecture of the Kremlin.
+The Russian President will now typically commute back and forth to the Kremlin using a Mil Mi-8 helicopter.
+Careful consideration was taken in choosing the location of the helipad; its location is said to be of no threat to the architecture of the Kremlin.

-Moscow Metro
+Stations of the Moscow Metro

 The nearest Moscow Metro stations to the Kremlin are: Okhotny Ryad and Biblioteka Imeni Lenina (Sokolnicheskaya Line), Teatralnaya (Zamoskvoretskaya Line), Ploshchad Revolyutsii (Arbatsko-Pokrovskaya Line), Arbatskaya (Arbatsko-Pokrovskaya Line), Alexandrovsky Sad (Filyovskaya Line), and Borovitskaya (Serpukhovsko-Timiryazevskaya Line).